standardexactly/Deadcord/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are tons of Discord raid tools that claim "to be the best".
 We give you the full package, all the raid modules and utilites you may need.
-Deadcord is constantly being updated and improved.
+Deadcord has been throughly tested.
+We guarantee that your tokens are safe and sound when using our tool.
+We use the most effective methods possible.

 <br>